 The statistics show that personalized emails get better response.
 According to Experian, emails with personalized subject lines are 26% more likely to be opened.
 Today’s email platforms and marketing technology advancements make it easy to personalize content.
 Variable information can include but is not limited to: name, company, contact information and images.
 Variable information is closely tied to segmentation, which eliminates one-size-fits-all emails.
 You can set your program up to deploy different emails to different audiences based on data like their demographics, digital behaviors and purchase history.
 According to DMA, marketers have identified a 760% increase in email revenue from segmented campaigns.

 You must also consider the reader experience, keeping in mind your end goal.
 What do you want them to do when they open your email?
 There needs to be an obvious call to action so that there’s a feedback loop recipients can use to let you know that they are and aren’t interested.
 It could be “Request More Information,” “Contact a Salesperson,” or “Visit Our Homepage.”
 You also need to verify there is an unsubscribe or opt-out option.
 This is generated automatically by most email services.
 If someone does unsubscribe, make sure their request is honored.
 Continuing to market to someone who unsubscribes could result in getting blacklisted.
 On the other end of the spectrum is a link to safe sender instructions, which help users change their email settings to prevent your emails from being filtered into the junk folder.
-Here is a service that enables you to generate personalized safe sender instructions for free.

 6. Mobile Friendly